THUDM/GLM-4/demo/composite_demo/README_en.md

 The Chat model supports reasoning using [vLLM](https://github.com/vllm-project/vllm).
 To use it, please install vLLM and set the environment variable `USE_VLLM=1`.

 The Chat model also supports reasoning using [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
-To use it, please run `openai_api_server.py` in `basic_demo` and set the environment variable `USE_API=1`.
+To use it, please run `openai_api_server.py` in `inference` and set the environment variable `USE_API=1`.
 This function is used to deploy inference server and demo server in different machine.

 If you need to customize the Jupyter kernel, you can specify it by `export IPYKERNEL=<kernel_name>`.